garybgenett/gary-os/README.md

 ### Update #####################################################################
 [Update]: #update

-GaryOS is essentially a packaged [Funtoo] system, and can be updated or modified just like a normal installation.
+GaryOS is essentially a packaged [Gentoo] system, and can be updated or modified just like a normal installation.

   1. Set up [Networking]